FireWalkerX/fault_tolerant_router/README.md

 ## In brief

 Do you have multiple internet connections (uplinks) with several providers?
 Do you want to transparently use all of the available bandwidth?
-Do you want to remain online even if some of the uplinks go down?
+Do you want to remain online even if some of the uplinks goes down?
 This tool may help you!

 ## A more formal description